Clearance Delays, Increased Freight Rates, Capacity Issues & More

 If you are a keen follower of emerging trends, you will note that most ports are plagued with problems like clearance delays, inadequate investments, captivity issues, increased freight rates, lack of effective strategies, and inappropriate international mandates.

 What is causing all these challenges?
-Here are factors affecting ports operations and what your country can do for them.
+Here are factors affecting ports what can be done about them.

 Port congestion has been a dilemma for decades, and the problem is getting worse with the introduction of mega-ships.
 Over the past ten years, most vessels have doubled in capacity and are getting bigger and bigger over time.
 Ironically, most ports remain same, and there are hardly any plans to renovate or expand them.

 The increasing number of big vessels has significantly increased

 - Larger ships take more time to offload, resulting in more berth time

 As a result, ships that arrive on time are forced to wait for berth space, and this has significantly affected the vessel schedule integrity.

 Congestion has also been caused by lack of coordination among terminal operators.
 The procedures they use are shambolic and outdated.

 How can we reduce congestion in our ports?

 - More should be allocated to our ports to ease expansion and efficacy.